 What is Postpartum Depression?

 Postpartum depression (PPD) is a severe mood disorder that causes mothers to have feelings of intense sadness, worry, exhaustion, worthlessness, and even anger after their new baby is born.
 Sometimes confused with “baby blues,” postpartum depression affects almost 15% of women after childbirth.
-If you or your loved one struggles with suicidal thoughts, contact the National Suicide Prevention Lifeline at (800) 273-8255.

 About Postpartum Depression (PPD)